 This is because it often contains alcohol that can clean away the sheen or gloss on surfaces which in turn removes the aniline dyes and shellac.

-As a general cleaner, lacquer thinner can do the job as well like for cleaning of the rust stains.
+As a general cleaner, lacquer thinner can also do the job well of cleaning the rust stains.

 3- Removes Tar

 If you need to remove tar, grease, or tree sap, then also lacquer thinner is perfect for the job.

 While there are specialized products that work just as well as lacquer thinner with less toxic ingredients, the thinner itself is a better-generalized product that can be used on a wide variety of items.

-Just remember to wear a mask, gloves, and be in a well-ventilated area.
+Just remember to wear a mask, and gloves, and be in a well-ventilated area.

 4- Thinning Sheen